-If you’re a fan of this brand, here’s where we rounded up the best Eureka coffee grinders.
+If you’re a big fan of this brand, here’s where we listed and reviewed our favorite models.

 If you’re just getting into espresso and experimenting with a non-pressurized portafilter for the first time, the Baratza Sette 270 is the perfect entry-level grinder.
 Of course, it won’t match the pricer options’ performance.
 But it is the perfect partner for a first prosumer espresso machine — something like the Rancilio Silvia or the ECM Casa V.

 Baratza is one of few grinder manufacturers focused on domestic rather than commercial use (1).
 As such, the Sette 270 is nice and compact.
 With a 40 mm set of conical burrs, 30 macro settings, and 9 micro-adjustments, it’s designed to grind for any standard brew method.
 You can even grind directly into your AeroPress.
 That said, most users find it performs best at a finer grind.

 Uniquely, the Baratza Sette has inverted burrs.
 The top one rotates rather than the bottom.
 This allows it to grind faster, produce fluffier grounds and means you get virtually zero retention.
 The retention on this grinder is far less than many double its price.

 The main downside to the Sette is its volume.
 For such a small machine, it can make a real racket.
 In the past, it had durability issues, now mostly resolved, and a solid warranty backs it.
 Keeping in mind that it’s an affordable plastic grinder that isn’t built to last decades.